ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 ![Add Devices](snapshots/snapshot_add_device.png)

 A new device can be added to an already-existing snapshot by clicking the `Add Devices` button (highlighted in red box).
-You are then able to add a list of IP addresses or subnets to be tried in discovery and added to the currently-selected snapshot.
+You are then able to add a list of IP addresses or subnets to be tried in discovery and added to the currently selected snapshot.
 This might be desirable if you performed almost a full snapshot of the network, but only few devices were not included or had connectivity issues that were later resolved (for example wrong AAA configuration, firewall rules, forgot to include a network seed, etc).

 When adding a new device to an existing snapshot, the [snapshot-specific settings](#snapshot-specific-settings) will be applied.
-If you need to change some settings (for example add a new network seed, login credentials, etc.) in order to add a new device to an existing snapshot, you will need to first change the settings for that particular snapshot and then add a new device.
+To add a new device to an existing snapshot, you need to first change the settings (for example, add a new network seed, login credentials, etc.) for that snapshot and then add the device.

 If the `Rediscover timed out devices` checkbox is selected (highlighted in blue box), the discovery will try to rediscover any devices that previously timed out.
 To speed up the addition of new devices, it is recommended to unselect this checkbox.
 If you would like to only rediscover devices, that is also possible by not entering any new device IP addresses and clicking the green **Start Discovery** button.

-Finally, it is also possible to **+ Add Vendor** (for discovery via API; highlighted in green box) or enable a previously-disabled Vendor (highlighted in yellow box) in the currently-selected snapshot.
+Finally, it is also possible to **+ Add Vendor** (for discovery via API; highlighted in green box) or enable a previously disabled Vendor (highlighted in yellow box) in the currently selected snapshot.
 Please note that toggling a Vendor from `on` to `off` will not remove that Vendor's devices from the snapshot.
 However, toggling all the Vendors to `off` will prevent IP Fabric from rediscovering those devices, thus speeding up the addition of new devices (similarly to disabling `Rediscover timed out devices`).

 ### Refresh Devices

 ![Refresh Devices](snapshots/snapshot_refresh_device.png)

 The **Refresh Devices** action will make the snapshot rediscover the selected devices and update the data models.
-You are able to manually select certain devices or in the example above filter by the Site `L77` and refresh all devices in that Site.
+You can manually select certain devices or in the example above, filter by the Site `L77` and refresh all devices in that Site.

 Please note that changes in those devices might affect other devices.
 For instance, if a routing change propagated throughout the network.
 A good example of using **Refresh Devices** is for a firewall change - for ensuring the new rules are allowing or denying traffic in Path Lookup Simulations.